dialogtekgeek/DSTC6-End-to-End-Conversation-Modeling/collect_twitter_dialogs/README.md

     ```

     We recommend to use virtualenv or some other virtual enviroment to handle pythone modules.
-Otherwise, you can spacify the directory to install python modules as
+Otherwise, you can specify the directory to install python modules as

     ```
     $ pip install <module_name> -t <some_directory>